Trump 'army' of poll watchers led by veteran of fraud claims

 For months the president has been trying to undercut the validity of mail-in ballots, a long-used method of voting that was up this year because of the COVID-19 pandemic.
 Over the last week, Trump has also suggested that any votes tabulated after Election Day are suspect, even as his campaign has opposed plans by elections officials to start counting mail-in ballots early.

-Roman, who previously ran the secretive in-house intelligence unit for the political network led by GOP mega-donors Charles and David Koch, has organized a purported 50,000 poll watchers, many of them through an "Army For Trump" website that asks his supporters to "enlist" in his reelection fight.
+Roman, who previously ran the secretive in-house intelligence unit for the political network led by GOP mega-donors Charles and David Koch, has organized what the campaign claims is 50,000 poll watchers.
+Many many of them registered through an "Army For Trump" website that asks his supporters to "enlist" in his reelection fight.
 The campaign also has hired full-time staff in at least 11 battleground states to organize the effort, several of them young lawyers.

 "Our Elections Day Operations are designed to make sure that everyone that is legally entitled to vote has the opportunity to vote, once," Erin Perrine, the Trump 2020 director of press communications, says in a video aimed at recruiting volunteers.
 "We all know that the Democrats will be up to their old dirty tricks on Election Day to make sure President Trump doesn't win.
 We cannot let that happen."